7innovations/.github/profile/README.md

-Here’s a polished and enhanced version of your project README:

----

 # 💚 **FixU: Depression Detection App** 🌱

 Welcome to the **world of Team C242-PS064**! 💪✨ We are a group of passionate innovators dedicated to **empowering vulnerable communities** and **enhancing mental well-being**.
 Together, we’re building something impactful, compassionate, and transformative.